 Learner Pathways Flexibility

-Be able to know deadlines and manage how your time will be shared to ensure completing coursework and assessment activities.Seek the guidance of a teacher about anything you do not understand or find difficult.
+Be able to know deadlines and manage how your time will be shared to ensure completing coursework and assessment activities.
+Seek the guidance of a teacher about anything you do not understand or find difficult.

-Regular practicing and revising can make a learner consolidate learning and increase assessment performance.
+Regular practicing and revising can help a learner consolidate learning and increase assessment performance.
 Take an interest in the classroom discussions and activities, and this will give students a better understanding of the subjects.

-GCSE vs National 4 – A Comprehensive Comparison
+GCSE vs National 4 – Differences

 When evaluated against Scotland’s National 4 qualifications, it is abundantly crucial to understand the differences but also the similarities that are present between the two processes.
 The GCSE within the United Kingdom is an essential type of examination that most students take between the ages of 14 and 16, covering numerous subjects from mathematics and sciences to humanities and the arts.
 The GCSE grading scale is from 9 (highest) to 1 (lowest).